-Works in collaboration with the Neighborhood and Community Engagement Commission, community partners, neighborhood organizations, City leaders,and other stakeholders to determine policy recommendations for the future role of neighborhood organizations.
+Works in collaboration with the Neighborhood and Community Engagement Commission, community partners, neighborhood organizations, City leaders and other stakeholders to determine policy recommendations for the future role of neighborhood organizations.
 View the current draft 2020 Roadmap - A guide for conversation.

 The City of Minneapolis has historically recognized that neighborhood organizations are an important link to the civic and community life of the City of Minneapolis.
 Neighborhood organizations are also in a unique position to identify local issues and opportunities in their communities and mobilize local resources.